dtrizna/NeuralNetwork/README.md

 ```

 *Optimization Rationale:*

-Algorithm does well on Training set, thus there's no big Avoidable Bias (assuming that Human and Bayer errors are close to 0%).
-Therefore, Bias reduction tecnhiques as:
+Assuming that Human and Bayer errors are close to 0%, this realization has High Variance problem.
+Regularization or more training data should improve results.
-- training more Deep/Complex network
-- improving quality of pictures
-- longer training
-- Gradient Descent optimizations (e.g. Adam)
-... won't help, assuming that Train and Dev sets come from same distribution (which indeed are).

-There's huge gat between Dev and Test set results, which is due to Variance.
-So:
-- regularization
-- more training data (which gives better generalization)
-.. should help.

 ### Training with L2 Regularization